onaraighl/hydroDynInstability/Spectral/README.md

 # simple

-This code recasts the differential equation as ageneralized eigenvalue problem:
+This code recasts the differential equation as a generalized eigenvalue problem:

 $$
 La=\lambda Ma